awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-ec2-wizard.md

 1. Choose an AMI, then choose an instance type on the next page, and then choose **Next: Configure Instance Details**\.

-1. In **Number of instances**, enter the number of instances that you want to launch, and then choose **Launch into Auto Scaling Group**\.
-You do not need to enter any other configuration details on the page\.
+1. In **Number of instances**, type the number of instances that you want to launch, and then choose **Launch into Auto Scaling Group**\.
+You do not need to add any other configuration details on the page\.

 1. On the confirmation page, choose **Create Launch Configuration**\.